You are tuned to the nation's most listened-to radio program.

 And this is really a referendum on him.

-He wants it to be a referendum on him for his legacy for everything else.
+He wants it to be a referendum on him for his legacy, for everything else.

 He wants to be essentially the reason she is elected.

-As they did during his first term.
+As they did during his first term, back to the fawns to Bozeman, Montana.

-This is Greg, you're up first in this hour.
+You're up first in this hour.

 Nice to have you, sir.